Bùi Xuân Phái: Career

 In Phai’s youth, he drew cartoons for newspapers.
 He earned money from royalties and enrolled himself into the introductory course at the École Supérieure des Beaux-Arts d’Indochine.
 The principle at École Supérieure des Beaux-Arts d’Indochine was to train artists within the traditional thematic principles encompassing traditional arts.
 While being at École Supérieure des Beaux-Arts d’Indochine, Phai was in constant critique over his identity and found himself often involved with the principle instructor of painting.
 2 years after graduating from École Supérieure des Beaux-Arts d’Indochine, Phai joined the August resistance in Hanoi and took part in artistic activities in Northern Vietnam from 1947 to 1952.
 In 1957, Phai became a member of the Vietnam Fine Arts Association.
-However, during the same time period, Phai los his teaching position at the Hanoi College of Fine Arts for supporting Nhan Van affair, a movement for political and cultural freedom and was not allowed to show his work in public until a solo exhibition in 1984.
+However, during the same time period, Phai lost his teaching position at the Hanoi College of Fine Arts for supporting Nhan Van affair, a movement for political and cultural freedom and was not allowed to show his work in public until a solo exhibition in 1984.